adamchlus/adamchlus.github.io/_pages/cv.md

 - GDAL, QGIS, ENVI, Ecognition, ERDAS Imagine, ArcGIS

 ## Publications
+- **Chlus A.**, Kruger E.L., Townsend P.A.
+Mapping leaf mass per area in three dimensions with imaging spectroscopy and lidar in a temperate broadleaf forest. *In review*
 - Gold K.M., Townsend P.A., **Chlus A.**, Herrmann I., Couture J.J., Larson E.R., Gevens
 A.J.
 (2020).
 Hyperspectral measurements enable pre-symptomatic detection and differentiation of contrasting physiological effects of late blight and early blight in potato.
 Remote Sensing.
 12(2).